Languages of Austria: Minority languages

 A number of minority languages are spoken in Austria, some of which have official status.
+According to the European Commission, Austria's "recognized minority languages are Hungarian, Slovenian, Burgenland-Croatian, Czech, Slovak, Romany and sign language.
+In the mixed-language districts of Carinthia, Slovene is also considered an official language.
+In some districts of Burgenland, Hungarian and Croatian have equal status to German as an official language."
+About 250 languages are spoken throughout Austria, though many have very small populations of speakers.
+Only about 20 languages (apart from official languages of Austria) have more than 10,000 speakers.

+Serbo-Croatian

+Serbo-Croatian is the largest minority language in Austria, spoken by more than 4% of the population.

 Turkish

-Turkish is the largest minority language, in a situation mirroring that of Germany, spoken by 2.3% of the population.
+Turkish is the second largest minority language, in a situation almost mirroring that of Germany, spoken by 2.3% of the population.

-Serbian

-Serbian is the second largest minority language, with usage by 2.2% of the population.
+Romanian

+In 2021, Ethnologue reports there were an estimated 18,800 Romanian speakers in Austria.

 Burgenland Croatian

 Burgenland Croatian, an official language in Austrian Burgenland, is spoken by 2.5% of Austrians, and Burgenland Croats are recognized as a minority and have enjoyed special rights following the Austrian State Treaty (Staatsvertrag) of 1955.

 Hungarian

 While little spoken today, Hungarian has traditionally held an important position in Austria due to the historical ties between the two countries.
 Today, Hungarian is spoken by around 1,000 people in Burgenland.

 Slovene

 Slovene is an official language in Austrian Carinthia.
 As of the census in 2001 Slovene is used by 12,686 Austrians as vernacular, and it is reported that Slovene can be spoken by 0.3% of Austrians.
 Carinthian Slovenes are recognized as a minority and have enjoyed special rights and affirmative action following the Austrian State Treaty (Staatsvertrag) of 1955.